jerryawade/blive_replay/user_manual.md

 #### Using Thumbnails
 - Thumbnails can be used to quickly identify recordings.
 - Thumbnails are also used in the viewer's recordings list for easier navigation.

+### System Stats

+#### Overview
+The System Stats feature provides administrators with real-time data on the system's performance and usage.
+This information is crucial for maintaining the health and efficiency of the BLIVE RePlay system.

+#### Accessing System Stats
+1. Click the "System Stats" button in the top navigation menu.
+2. The System Stats dashboard will display various metrics related to the system's performance.

+#### Key Metrics
+The System Stats dashboard includes the following metrics:
+- **CPU Usage**: Displays the current CPU usage percentage.
+- **Memory Usage**: Shows the amount of RAM being used.
+- **Network Activity**: Monitors the network input and output rates.

+#### Selecting Network Interface
+Administrators can select the network interface to monitor network activity.
+To select the network interface:
+1. Click the "Network Interface" dropdown on the System Stats dashboard.
+2. Select the desired network interface from the list.

+By using the System Stats feature, administrators can ensure the BLIVE RePlay system operates smoothly and efficiently.

 ## Viewer Guide